 The ashes should only be removed when the fire is out and has been left to cool completely.
-The wood bar can be removed to make access easier (figure 3).
 Wood burns well in it's own ash and so a thin layer of ash can be left in the bottom of the stove, this also helps to protect the base fire bricks.